Build a beautiful wood DIY headboard: easy home decor project with detailed tutorial & free plans for twin, queen & king size bed variations!

 Do NOT use pressure treated lumber, there can be toxic chemicals in them!
 Read more about choosing wood here ( in Step 1 ).

 Note: lumber size is for queen headboard.
-See variations at the end for twin or king headboard.
-Some of the helpful resources are affiliate links.
-Full disclosure here.
+See variations at the end for twin or king headboard on how to adjust the measurements to the width of your bed.

 - 4×4 Posts: (2) 4×4 @ 4’5″ cut from (1) 4×4 @ 10′.
 You can use 2x4s for posts, but I really like the look of the 4×4 posts for queen bed and king bed.
 For twin bed, 2×4 posts would look nice.